jayconwi/toy-robot/README.md

 **Steps to run the solution:**

- Note: This is preconfigured to compile using gulp and launch in a browser.
+ Note: This is preconfigured to compile using gulp and launch in a browser - please ensure you have Edge.

 In order to run this app, you must do the following in sequence:
  - [ ] Open the solution in VS code